melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 **immersive spaces for constructing civic imagination** \\
 As mixed reality and IoT technologies increasingly allow people to "immerse" themselves into curated, augmented experiences, it is worth exploring the potential for these spaces to inspire a greater [civic imagination](https://www.civicimaginationproject.org/theory) -- or "the capacity to imagine alternatives to current cultural, social, political, or economic conditions."

-In particular, I am interested in *temporary* immersive spaces (ephemeral, portable, "vacation" spaces) and the opportunities created by these flash alternative experiences to perform and re-imagine the *self* and the *self in relation to society*, especially in ways that carry back into "reality / in memory.
+In particular, I am interested in temporary immersive spaces (ephemeral, portable, "vacation" spaces) and the learning opportunities created by these alternative experiences to perform and re-imagine the *self* and the *self in relation to society*, especially in ways that carry back into "reality" (or in memory).

+Freud described personal memory as being constructed, drawn from an untapped, unconscious memory bank, while David Lowenthal wrote, "The past is a foreign country."
+On a societal level, scholars have written about the malleability of cultural memory and need for reflexive historical processes.
+As our collective remembered realities are increasingly "mixed" (virtual or augmented), what are the opportunities for cultivating a stronger and far-reaching civic imagination?

-To this end, I will start with a field scan of other constructed/appropriated temporary immersive spaces and how they were used to explore and bolster civic imagination.
+I will start with a field scan of other constructed/appropriated temporary immersive spaces and how they were used to explore and bolster civic imagination.
 Readings will be supplemented with regular technology/design experiments.
 Last, I will build my own immersive performance experience inspired by one topic area or project studied this semester.
-I imagine the medium will be an AR app but the medium is flexible.
+I imagine the medium will be a VR app but the medium is flexible.
 A potential prompt would be a re-imagining of gentrifying neighborhoods.

 ##### broad keywords: civic imagination, critical world building, mixed reality, total cinema, identity performance, cult culture, Disneyfication, social script